amanusk/cairo-paradigm-ctf/README.md

 ## Thanks

-If you like it than you shoulda put a start ⭐ on it
+If you like it then you shoulda put a start ⭐ on it

 Twitter: [@amanusk\_](https://twitter.com/amanusk_)